Skip to Content

 Related Sections

 What distinguishes an assault offense from a battery offense is that the latter requires some degree of physical contact, whereas the former does not.
 Assault is simply a threat, by word or act, to do violence to another.
 The threat must be credible, it must be imminent, and the accused person must have the apparent ability to carry the threat out.
 If the threat is made during the commission of a felony, or if a deadly weapon is used, the crime becomes an aggravated assault which, in Florida, is a felony.
-Prior to July 1st, 2016, if the deadly weapon was a firearm, the person was subject to Florida's 10-20-Life provisions.
-For aggravated assault offenses committed after July 1st, 2016, 10-20-Life does not apply and there are no applicable minimum mandatory sentences.
-Other sentencing enhancements may apply based on the alleged victim's age, professional status (i.e. a police officer) or on the accused person's prior criminal history and/or date of release from prison (if applicable) or other court imposed sanction.
-There are a number of potential defenses that may be effectively raised on behalf oSf an accused person in assault cases, which will depend on the underlying circumstances of the case.
+Prior to July 1, 2016, if the deadly weapon was a firearm, the person was subject to Florida's 10-20-Life provisions.
+For aggravated assault offenses committed after July 1, 2016, 10-20-Life does not apply and there are no applicable minimum mandatory sentences.
+Other sentencing enhancements may apply based on the alleged victim's age, professional status (i.e., a police officer) or on the accused person's prior criminal history and/or date of release from prison (if applicable) or other court-imposed sanctions.
+There are a number of potential defenses that may be effectively raised on behalf of an accused person in assault cases, which will depend on the underlying circumstances of the case.
 If you have been arrested or charged with an assault offense, The Kilfin Law Firm, P.C. can help.
-Our St. Petersburg criminal defense attorney has handled countless assault charges over the past fifteen years, including six years as a Pinellas county state prosecutor, and is well versed in this area of the law.
+Our St. Petersburg criminal defense attorney has handled countless assault charges over the past fifteen years, including six years as a Pinellas County state prosecutor, and is well-versed in this area of the law.

 Client Reviews